garagehive/garagehive.github.io/docs/garagehive-recommended-customer-workflow.md

    ![](media/garagehive-customer-workflow5.png)

 When the job is finished:
-1. Double-check that there are no [red flags on the item lines, that no resources are missing](garagehive-jobsheet-taking-payment.html#adding-resources-to-labour-lines-in-a-jobsheet), and that the pricing is correct.
+1. Double-check that there are no [**red flags on the item lines, that no resources are missing**](garagehive-jobsheet-taking-payment.html#adding-resources-to-labour-lines-in-a-jobsheet), and that the pricing is correct.
 2. Call, email, or SMS the customer to let them know the job is finished and they may come pick up their vehicle.
 3. Change the jobsheet's status from finished to ready for collection.